boostercloud/booster/docs/README.md

 ##### Reading entities

-How to do it, why this is useful and an example
+TODO: How to do it, why this is useful and an example

 ##### Registering events

-How to do it, what the impact is and an example
+TODO: How to do it, what the impact is and an example

 #### Authorizing a command

-How  a command without going deeper with the roles creation.
-Roles creation is documented in the features section
+TODO: How to authorize a command without going more in-depth with the role's creation.
+Roles creation will be in the features section, within AIM - Authentication and Authorization

 #### Submitting a command